-CONSULTING AGREEMENT
+CONSULTING MASTER SERVICES AGREEMENT

-This Consulting Agreement (the "Agreement") is made as of November 3, 2023 (the "Effective Date") by and between Kiniksa Pharmaceuticals, Ltd., a Bermuda exempted company with a business address at Clarendon House, 2 Church Street, Hamilton HM 11, Bermuda ("Kiniksa"), and Dr. Richard S. Levy with an address at [] ("Consultant").
+This Consulting Master Services Agreement (the (this "Agreement MSA") is made and entered into as of November 3, 2023 June 21, 2024 (the "Effective Date") by and between Kiniksa Pharmaceuticals (UK), Ltd., a Bermuda exempted private company organized under the laws of England and Wales with a business address Swiss branch office located at Clarendon House, 2 Church Street, Hamilton HM 11, Bermuda ("Grafenaustrasse 5, 6300 Zug, Switzerland (Kiniksa "Client"))), and Dr. Richard S. Levy with an address Samsung BioLogics Co., Ltd., a Korean corporation having its principal place of business at [\\\] ("300, Songdo bio-daero, Yeonsu-gu, Incheon, 21987, Republic of Korea (Consultant "SBL"))).
+Client and SBL are sometimes referred to herein individually as a

-WHEREAS, Kiniksa wants the benefit of Consultant's knowledge and expertise; and
+WHEREAS, Kiniksa wants the benefit of Consultant's knowledge Client and expertise; and

-WHEREAS, Consultant wants to provide Services (as defined below) to Kiniksa, its designees and affiliates, in connection with its global programs and operations, as provided in and subject to this Agreement;
+WHEREAS, Consultant wants SBL wish to enter into a business relationship whereby SBL will provide Services (as defined below) Client with certain services related to Kiniksa, its designees and affiliates, in connection with its global programs and operations, as provided in and subject to this Agreement; biologics development and/or manufacturing;

-NOW THEREFORE, in consideration of the premises and of the following mutual promises, covenants and conditions herein contained, and intending to be legally bound, Kiniksa and Consultant agree as follows:
+NOW, THEREFORE, in consideration of the premises and of the following mutual promises, covenants and conditions herein contained, hereinafter set forth and intending to be legally bound, Kiniksa and Consultant for other valuable consideration, the Parties agree as follows:

-1. Services.
+1. SECTION 1 Services DEFINITIONS.
 Kiniksa retains Consultant and Consultant agrees to provide consulting services (the "Services") to Kiniksa, its designees and affiliates as Kiniksa may from time to time reasonably request and as specified in Exhibit A attached hereto.
-Any changes to the Services (and any related compensation adjustments) must be agreed upon in writing between Consultant and Kiniksa prior to commencement of the changes.
+Any changes to the Services (and any related compensation adjustments) must be agreed upon in writing between Consultant and Kiniksa prior to commencement